Why Children Need to Know About Sexuality

 Children with disabilities often are not given the basic information they need about sexuality and their bodies.
 Family and educators may avoid these topics to keep children safe, or because they believe it’s not necessary for the child’s developmental age, or because they fear that teaching about sexuality may actually lead to sexual behaviors.

-If children do not know that it is not okay for a person to touch another person’s genitals without permission or consent (even when providing assistance in using the toilet, bathing or for medical purposes), then they will not know to tell someone if this happens.
+But if children do not know that it is not okay for a person to touch another person’s genitals without permission or consent (even when providing assistance in using the toilet, bathing or for medical purposes), then they will not know to tell someone if this happens.

 Tips for Beginning